Won Global View

 Yesterday,

-- The Stoxx 600 ended the session flat.
-Immediate support is at its 100-DMA (-0.5%), followed by its recent low (-1.1%).
-We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.
+• The Stoxx 600 ended 0.2% lower after recording gains in its last two sessions.
+The index remains extended from its key moving averages.
+We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key resistance levels.

-- Ten of the 16 markets we track closed in the green.
-Four are in a Confirmed Uptrend, four in an Uptrend Under Pressure, six in a Rally Attempt, and two in a Downtrend.
+• Eleven of the 16 indices we track closed in the red.
+Ten are in a Confirmed Uptrend, two in an Uptrend Under Pressure, and four in a Rally Attempt.
+The average distribution day count stands at 3.5.

 Won Global View

 The U.S. market remains in an Uptrend Under Pressure.
-The S&P 500 and Nasdaq bounced off their 21-DMA and gained 73bps and
+The S&P 500 and Nasdaq declined 53bps and 93bps, respectively, on higher

 Won Europe Today